Milo-D/libvmcu-Virtual-MCU-Library/README.md

     - [ ] ...

 # Instructions
-Currently MDX supports: ~ 131 Instructions.
-More Instructions are coming soon.
+Currently MDX supports: ~ 133 Instructions.
+Some few instructions are implemented as 'nop' instructions, therefore, have no real functionality.
+These instructions will be implemented as soon as possible.
+Following instructions require further work:

+- WDR
+- ELPM
+- DES
+- SLEEP
+- SPM
+- BREAK

+All other assembly instructions are working just fine.

 # Contributing